PolarStar: Expanding the Scalability Horizon of Diameter-3 Networks: Introduction

-The formal problem of designing a network $G$ with the largest order~(number of nodes) for a given diameter $D$ and router degree $d$ is captured by the degree-diameter problem from \cite{comb_wiki_degdiam_general}.
-The order of $G$ is bounded above by the Moore bound~\cite{hoffmansingleton1960}.
-Networks with good Moore-bound efficiency~(proximity to Moore bound) are not only highly scalable, but also cost-effective and power-efficient as they can realize a system of given size with relatively lower radix switches and fewer cables.
+{Given the importance of low-diameter topologies and the technological constraints on switch radix, it makes sense to design networks with the largest order~(number of nodes) possible given diameter $D$ and router degree $d$.
+This is the \emph{degree-diameter problem}~\cite{comb_wiki_degdiam_general}, and} the order of $G$ is bounded above by the Moore bound~\cite{hoffmansingleton1960}.
+Networks with good \emph{Moore-bound efficiency}~(proximity to Moore bound) are not only highly scalable, but also cost-effective and power-efficient as they can realize a system of given size with relatively lower radix switches and fewer cables.
 Unfortunately, the largest known graphs for $D>2$ and $d>2$ are much smaller in size than the Moore bound.

-Some diameter-2 networks such as Polarfly~\cite{polarfly_sc22} and Slimfly~\cite{besta2014slim} do come close to the Moore bound.
-However, the scale of these networks is limited by the small diameter-2 Moore bound~($d^2+1$ for radix $d$).
-Thus, diameter-$2$ networks are not suitable for massive-scale datacenters and HPC systems with current or foreseeable technology, because they can only span a few thousands of nodes.
+Some diameter-2 networks such as Polarfly~\cite{polarfly_sc22} and Slimfly~\cite{besta2014slim} approach the Moore bound.
+However, their scale is limited by the small Moore-bound for diameter-2~($d^2+1$ for radix $d$).
+Since diameter-$2$ networks only span a few thousand nodes for feasible radixes, they are not suitable for massive-scale datacenters and HPC systems.

 On the other hand, diameter-3 networks have a high enough Moore bound to address scalability requirements ($d^3 -d^2 +d +1$ for radix $d$).
-Dragonfly~\cite{dally08} and HyperX~\cite{ahn2009hyperx} are popular diameter-3 topologies deployed in large systems~\cite{lakhotia2021accelerating, lakhotia2021network, frontier}.
-However, these particular topologies exhibit poor Moore-bound efficiency, as shown in Figure\ref{fig:MB_comparison}, which drives up the network cost and power consumption.
+Dragonfly~\cite{dally08} and HyperX~\cite{ahn2009hyperx} are popular diameter-3 topologies deployed in large systems~\cite{lakhotia2021accelerating, frontier}, but these topologies exhibit poor Moore-bound efficiency, as shown in Figure~\ref{fig:MB_comparison}, which drives up the network cost and power consumption.
+Kautz networks~\cite{li2004graph} used in SiCortex's fabric~\cite{stewart2006new}, are directed topologies with near Moore-bound scalability for directed graphs.
+However, almost all deployed off-chip networking systems~\cite{foley2017ultra, pfister2001introduction, birrittella2015intel, kachris2012survey, torudbakken201350tbps} and interconnects~\cite{dally08, kim2007flattened, ahn2009hyperx, leiserson1985fat} feature bidirectional links.
+Treating each link of a Kautz network as bidirectional doubles the degree of nodes, resulting in a higher Moore-bound and lower efficiency.
+For diameter-3, bidirectional Kautz networks have $<13\%$ asymptotic Moore-bound efficiency, which is $2.4\times$ smaller than PolarStar.

-Recently, Lei et al. introduced Bundlefly~\cite{lei2020bundlefly}, a diameter-3 network based on a star product of two graphs.
-Bundlefly has a modular design with support for bundling inter-module links into multi-core fibres.
-This reduces cabling complexity and cost.
-However, Bundlefly does not exist for several radixes in the range $[8,128]$, and its Moore-bound efficiency varies significantly, as shown in Figure~\ref{fig:MB_comparison}.
+Recently, Lei et al. introduced Bundlefly~\cite{lei2020bundlefly}, a modular diameter-3 network based on star product of two graphs.
+Its inter-module links can be bundled into multi-core fibers to reduce cabling cost.
+However, its Moore-bound efficiency varies, as shown in Figure~\ref{fig:MB_comparison}.